openstack/api-site/firstapp/source/getting_started.rst

 Now that you know how to create and delete instances, you can deploy the sample application.
-The instance that you create for the application is similar to the first instance that you created, but this time, we'll briefly introduce a few extra concepts.
+The instance that you create for the application is similar to the first instance that you created, but this time, we will briefly introduce a few extra concepts.

 .. note:: Internet connectivity from your cloud instance is required
           to download the application.

-When you create an instance for the application, you'll want to give it a bit more information than you supplied to the bare instance that you just created and deleted.
-We'll go into more detail in later sections, but for now, simply create the following resources so that you can feed them to the
+When you create an instance for the application, you want to give it a bit more information than you supplied to the bare instance that you just created and deleted.
+We will go into more detail in later sections, but for now, simply create the following resources so that you can feed them to the
 instance: